iamramakanthreddyk/fuelsync-new/docs/multi-tenant-architecture.md

 ## Overview

 FuelSync has been redesigned as a comprehensive multi-tenant fuel station management system.
-This architecture supports multiple fuel stations with complete data isolation, role-based access control, and scalable OCR-based sales tracking.
+This architecture supports multiple fuel stations with complete data isolation, role-based access control, and scalable receipt-processing-based sales tracking.

 ## Core Concepts